data-intuitive/viash_docs/getting_started/supported_languages.md

 -   [Creating an R component](/creating_components/r): This tutorial explains how to create your own viash component from scratch using an R script at its core.

+## Scala

+The documentation for this language is still in progress.

+## Javascript

+The documentation for this language is still in progress.

+## C

+The documentation for this language is still in progress.